 People experiencing homelessness or at risk of experiencing homelessness contact the Coordinated Point of Access/Homeless Hotline (CPOA/HH).
 CPOA/HH has specialists available 24 hours a day, 7 days a week to conduct a preliminary triage and assessment and explore diversion possibilities via a standardized Housing Crisis Assessment and diversion process.
 If diversion is not possible, CPOA/HH refers single adults who meet eligibility criteria to the most appropriate shelter.
 All CSB-funded shelters except Maryhaven Engagement Center are contractually obligated to coordinate services through CPOA/HH.
+If Caller is in need of interpreter services, or is hearing impaired, Homeless Hotline has procedures in place to arrange for interpreters for support in diversion, safety planning, shelter placement or other special needs.

-If CPOA/HH receives a call from someone in need of assistance because of domestic violence/dating violence, sexual assault, and/or stalking, the call specialist must connect that caller to an appropriate intervention hotline.
-Such services in Franklin County include CHOICES, Ohio Hispanic Coalition, Buckeye Region Anti-Violence Organization, Franklin County Prosecutor's Office Victim Witness Assistance, Sexual Assault Response Network of Central Ohio, Legal Aid Society of Columbus, Ohio Intimate Partner Violence Collaborative, and City Attorney's Office Domestic Violence/Stalking Unit.
-The process for assessing and referring a person experiencing domestic violence, dating violence, sexual assault, and/or stalking is as follows:
+If CPOA/HH receives a call from someone in need of assistance because of domestic violence/dating violence, sexual assault, human trafficking, and/or stalking, the call specialist must connect that caller to an appropriate intervention hotline.
+Such services in Franklin County include CHOICES, Ohio Hispanic Coalition, Buckeye Region Anti-Violence Organization, Franklin County Prosecutor's Office Victim Witness Assistance, The Salvation

+Army Help Trafficking Survivors, Sexual Assault Response Network of Central Ohio, The Ohio Sexual Violence Helpline, The Center for Family Safety and Healing, and City Attorney's Office Domestic Violence/Stalking Unit.
+The process for assessing and referring a person experiencing domestic violence, dating violence, sexual assault, human trafficking, and/or stalking is as follows:

 - Immediately write down the phone number that appears on the caller ID. - Assess the situation to ensure the caller's safety and the safety of those accompanying them.
 If the caller is not safe or indicates that the abuser will return soon, advise them to hang up and dial 9-1-1.
-If the caller is in a safe place, continue with the procedure. - Depending on the severity of the immediate situation: - Request that another call specialist contact 9-1-1 (never disconnect from the initial caller); - Contact the appropriate intervention hotline without disconnecting from the initial caller; ensure that the eligibility and operation hours meet the current need: - Give the phone number to the caller and have him/her call on his/her own; - Provide transportation assistance for the caller to access emergency shelter (as needed). - If the assessment reveals that the caller is in immediate danger but he/she refuses to receive referrals from you or disconnects the call, notify the appropriate domestic violence intervention hotline and/or 9-1-1 immediately.
+If the caller is in a safe place, continue with the procedure. - Depending on the severity of the immediate situation: - Request that another call specialist contact 9-1-1 (never disconnect from the initial caller); - Contact the appropriate intervention hotline without disconnecting from the initial caller; ensure that the eligibility and operation hours meet the current need; - o Give the phone number to the caller and have him/her call on his/her own; - Provide transportation assistance for the caller to access emergency shelter (as needed). - If the assessment reveals that the caller is in immediate danger but he/she refuses to receive referrals from you or disconnects the call, notify the appropriate domestic violence intervention hotline and/or 9-1-1 immediately.